urnathan/joust/README.md

 `STEM.log`.
 Usually you'll give Aloy a `-o mytests` option.

-Note that if output is going to `stdout` and `stderr`, and they refer to the same file, output will be generally be undecipherably duplicated.
+Note that if output is going to `stdout` and `stderr`, and they refer to the same file, output is generally undecipherably duplicated.
 Use the shell to redirect to separate files (`>sum 2>log`).

 ## Future